amit-sw/SalesCompAgentDuplicate/Documentation/README.md

 The StateGraph framework automatically transitions to the node corresponding to the returned category.
 It then calls the method associated with that node.

-# Why do we need both initial_classifier and main_router?
+5) Why do we need both initial_classifier and main_router?

-initial_classifier: Focuses solely on classifying the user input.
+    a) initial_classifier: Focuses solely on classifying the user input.
 It doesn't decide what to do next.

-main_router: Takes the classification result and determines the next state in the graph.
+    b) main_router: Takes the classification result and determines the next state in the graph.

 This decouples the classification logic from the routing logic.

-# RAG SCRIPT
+# HOW TO UPLOAD DOCUMENTS FOR RETRIEVAL AUGMENTED GENERATION (RAG) - For System Administrators

 1) RAG script is in the file called rag.py.
 This is only for system administrator and not for users.